Crimean-Congo haemorrhagic fever

 Crimean-Congo haemorrhagic fever in Spain

-As of 16 July 2025, two cases of Crimean-Congo haemorrhagic fever (CCHF) have been reported in Greece.
+As of 15 June 2026, 171 cases of Crimean-Congo haemorrhagic fever (CCHF), including 11 deaths have been confirmed since the start of 2026.
+Cases have been reported across 15 governorates with Thi Qar being most severely affected.
 Please see our Topics in Brief article for further details on Crimean-Congo haemorrhagic fever.

 Crimean-Congo haemorrhagic fever in Afghanistan

-As of 21 June 2025, a total of 656 suspected cases of Crimean-Congo haemorrhagic fever (CCHF) with 47 associated deaths have been reported from 12 provinces in 2025.
+As of 18 May 2026, 152 suspected cases (six deaths) of Crimean-Congo haemorrhagic fever (CCHF) were reported during April 2026.
+This represents a 141% increase compared to 63 cases and five deaths reported in the March 2026.
 Please see our Topics in Brief article for further details on CCHF.

-Between 27 December 2024 and 27 March 2025, six cases (two confirmed, one probable, three suspected) of Crimean-Congo haemorrhagic fever (CCHF) have been reported.
+As of 18 February 2065, one confirmed case of Crimean-Congo haemorrhagic fever (CCHF) has been reported in Tambacounda region.
 Please see our Topics in Brief article for further details on CCHF.